derickdecesare/blockchain_ledger_app/README.md

 # blockchain_ledger_app
-This is an blockchain [web application]() built using python and deployed using streamlit that allows users to conduct transactions and verify the integrity of the data.
+This is an blockchain [web application](https://derickdecesare-blockchain-ledger-app-pychain-oco6ek.streamlitapp.com/) built using python and deployed using streamlit that allows users to conduct transactions and verify the integrity of the data.

-This is what you will see before any transactions are added:
+## Before any transactions are added:
 ![empty](Images/empty.png)

+---

-After adding a few transactions:
+## <center> After adding a few transactions: </center>
 ![3_tran](Images/3_tran.png)

+---

-Verifying a block:
+## Verifying a block:
 ![verify](Images/verify.png)

 ---